yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/seamless-sdk-payment-web.md

 });
 ```

-Access the [Payment type](ref:payment-type-list) page to see the complete list of payment method types you can use when mounting the SDK.
+See the [Payment type](ref:payment-type-list) page to view the complete list of payment method types you can use when mounting the SDK.

 The `vaultedToken` is optional.
-It represents information of a previously enrolled payment method.
-If you inform the `vaultedToken`, the user will not be required to provide the payment information again since it was provided in a previous transaction.
+It represents a previously enrolled payment method.
+If you provide the `vaultedToken`, the user will not be required to provide the payment information again since it was provided in a previous transaction.

 After mounting, you must start the checkout flow by calling `yuno.startPayment()`.
 If you skip this call, the payment form will not open.

 ## Step 6: Start the payment flow (Required)

-Call `yuno.startPayment()` immediately after `yuno.mountSeamlessCheckout()` to open the selected payment method UI.
+Call `yuno.startPayment()` immediately after `yuno.mountSeamlessCheckout()` to open the selected payment method UI:

 ```javascript
 // Mount the SDK